Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 - use the insights gained to make recommendations for optimization.

 ---
-## Skills and Concepts demonstrated:
+## Data Source:

+The datasets used for this project was from a Microsoft Excel workbook provided by the Tech Instistute "DAHEL Techies" where I completed my internship.
+I studied the datasets alongside the data dictionary and figured out the approach to take for the analysis.

+Click [here](Dataset.xlsx) for Datasets.
+Also refer to [data dictionary](Dataset_dictionary.xlsx)

+---
+## Data Transformation:

 1. Imported Excel workbook into Power Query Editor using the "Get Data" feature
-2. Using Power Query Editor to clean and transform data as follows:
+2. Used Power Query Editor to clean and transform data as follows:
    - Promote headers
    - Append and Merge datasets from three separate tables to form one table
    - Create new columns, delete columns, reorder columns, merge columns